jon-jacky/Piety/doc/rationale.md

 Piety is intended to support a truly *personal* computer, whose software is created (or selected and modified) by its owner, to express their own preferences and inclinations.
-A personal computer enables its owner to work -- or waste time! -- in the way that is most comfortable and satisfying for them, no matter how unusual or eccentric that might be.
+A personal computer enables its owner to work -- or just pass the time -- in the way that is most comfortable and satisfying for them, no matter how unusual or eccentric that might be.
 Piety is a deliberate reaction against the prevailing trend to try to build a system that everyone will use, that will take over the world.